RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

             - Created cabinet government
         - Feudal tenure
           - All land was Crown grant
-          - Because the land in australia was now Australian (british owned) owned, and because Australian settlers were part of the crown, Australian land became crown land, and crown land can’t be given out without crown permission
+          - Because the land in australia was now Australian (british owned) owned, and because Australian settlers were part of the crown, Australian land became crown land, and crown land can't be given out without crown permission
             - The Australian colony is the Crown's property.
             - No one could claim any right or interest in the land unless the Crown granted them permission.
           - Crown sovereignty gave New South Wales Governor Arthur Phillip right to dispose of lands
           - Common law precedent affirmed feudal tenure in Attorney-General v Brown (1847) 1 Legge 312
-            - titles in the colony were without an overlord, and so the land was considered ‘allodial’ land-
+            - titles in the colony were without an overlord, and so the land was considered 'allodial' land-
               - A-lord-ial (no lord) land
-          - Sovereign is legal ‘universal occupant’
+          - Sovereign is legal 'universal occupant'
           - In 1913, Justice Isaacs held in the High Court of Australia case of Williams v Attorney-General (New South Wales) (1913) 16 CLR 404 (at 439)
-            - all colonial land belonged ‘to the Crown until the Crown chose to grant it’.
+            - all colonial land belonged 'to the Crown until the Crown chose to grant it'.
           - Milirrpum v Nabalco (1971) 17 FLR 141
-            - all titles, rights and interests in land are the direct consequence of Crown grants’.
+            - all titles, rights and interests in land are the direct consequence of Crown grants'.
 - Australia operates under imposed sovereignty  when British Parliament claimed sovereignty over australia (Australian Constitutions Act 1850, )
 - What really happened to First Nations laws and First Nations people with the reception of the common law?
   - In R v Murrell, Justice Burton proclaimed that First Nations people, like all other Australians, were British subjects and formally equal before the law.
-  -  ‘summary justice’:
+  -  'summary justice':
     - the swift infliction of physical punishment by occupiers who are a law unto themselves.
   - Often, early English Acts are written with (Imp) instead of (UK).
     - This signifies that it is an Act of the British Imperial Parliament.